-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Shenandoah Telecommunications Company for use at Shenandoah Telecommunications Company's 2020 annual meeting of shareholders to be held in the auditorium of the Company's offices at 500 Shentel Way, Edinburg, Virginia, on Tuesday, April 21, 2020, at 11:00 a.m., local time.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Shenandoah Telecommunications Company for use at Shenandoah Telecommunications Company's 2021 annual meeting of shareholders to be held via live webcast on Tuesday, April 20, 2021, at 11:00 a.m.
+Eastern Standard Time on www.virtualshareholdermeeting.com/SHEN2021.
 The purpose of the annual meeting and the matters to be acted upon are set forth in the accompanying notice of annual meeting.